erwinmadjus/Week-2-Lab-Report/lab-report-3-week-6.md

 ### Show your ```.ssh/config``` file, and how you edited it (with VSCode, another program, ect).

+Background Information: When logging into a server, it requires a username and password.
+Sometimes those usersnames and passwords can be quite long and can take some time to type into the terminal.
+To improve your worflow, there is a way to create an alias that will take place of writing your username.

+To do that, you could do the following by reading through this tutorial below:

+---

 In order to access the ```.ssh/config```, you will have to open a new terminal and type in the following command:

 ```